 To learn more about garlic and hot water dips, read the full research here.

 DRYING GARLIC (Dehydration)

 Dry only fresh, firm garlic cloves with no bruises.
 Making your own dehydrated garlic takes time though is fairly easy.
 Thinly slice your peeled garlic (use a food processor), and place the slices of garlic into a food dehydrator.
 No additional pre-drying treatment is necessary.
 Dry at 140˚F (60˚C) for 2 hours, then reduce heat to 130˚F (54˚C) until completely dry or crisp.
 If desired, garlic salt may be made from dried garlic.
-Powder dried garlic by processing in a blender or food processor until fine.
+Create powder-dried garlic by processing dried garlic cloves in a blender or food processor until fine.
 Add 4 parts salt to 1 part garlic powder and blend 1 to 2 seconds.
 If blended longer, the salt will become too fine and cake together in clumps.
-Research on preservation of garlic is ongoing and these recommendations may change.
+Research on the preservation of garlic is ongoing and these recommendations may change.
 Make sure your food preservation information is correct and always current.
 Always follow up-to-date, tested guidelines and recipes from reliable sources.

 Canning of garlic is not recommended.
 Garlic is a low-acid vegetable that requires a pressure canner to be properly processed.
 Garlic loses most of its flavor when heated in this way.
 For this reason, adequate processing times have not been determined for canning garlic.